starterra/snapshots/sas/README.md

 Data is gathered in intervals of 14400 blocks - approximately a day period, at midnight CET.

+CSV file name consists of "STTSAA_" prefix and queried block number.
-Output CSV files contain Staker's wallet address and amount of STT bound on it.
+Output contains Staker's wallet address and amount of STT bound on it.